Caiky-Souza/Spotify-Analyzer/README.md

-# Spotify-Downloader
+# Spotify-Analyzer
-A Open Source web application for downloading Spotify Music
+A Open Source web application for analyzing your Spotify Account and show relevant informations about your usage in platform.